 There are three Nondestructive Testing or NDT levels of certification known as NDT Level 1, Level 2, and Level 3.
 These NDT levels are frequently noted with roman numerals, Level I, II and III.
 Each NDT level has its own requirements.
 You’ll also have to pass written and practical examinations for every NDT certification level.

-An NDT technician performs these specialized tests and must demonstrate that they have the necessary skills and experience.
-The best way to do this is to receive certification.
+The market for nondestructive testing is worth over $14.8 billion.
+It’s an effective way to prevent mechanical failure and ensure component life cycle and safety.
+An NDT technician performs specialized tests and must demonstrate that they have the necessary skills and experience at the required NDT levels.
+The best way to do this is to receive NDT certification.

 Creating the right training program allows you to work towards the career you want.
 To do that, you need to know the requirements of the 3 NDT certification levels.

 NDT Level 1

 NDT Level 1 certification teaches you to perform NDT calibrations and evaluations according to written instructions.
 Your instructor will have NDT Level 1 or 2 certification.

 NDT Level 2